 The Movement Rate determined for a Character is the number of inches that he is capable of moving in one tactical turn.
-The basic factors that apply are:
+The basic factors that apply are listed in table 1.19.

 Table 1.19: Movement Rate

 Race \mathbf{MR} Race \mathbf{MR}

 Human 9 Faerry 6(27)

 Elf 10 Dwarf 8